 - Category: Bread

 - 3 cups gluten free flour (see notes)

 - 1 2/3 cups cultured buttermilk

 - 1 egg

 - 1 tsp xanthan gum (optional)

-- Additional flavours (see bottom of the post for ideas)
+- Additional flavours (see section above for options)

-- Combine buttermilk and flour in a glass container and leave somewhere warm for up to 24 hours.
-(Prefermentation is optional, so you could mix and bake right away).
+- Combine buttermilk and flour in a glass bowl.
+I recommend letting the flour soak and hydrate for at least 15 minutes and up to 24 hours.

 - Mix the remaining ingredients into the fermented dough.
-Be sure to fully beat in the eggs so that everything is well mixed.
+Be sure to fully beat in the egg so that everything is well mixed.

-- Bake at 400F (200C) for 30-40 min (until a toothpick comes out clean).
+- Form the loaf and bake at 400F (200C) for 30-40 min (until a toothpick comes out clean).
 Score the top of the loaf about halfway through the baking to prevent cracking in the crust.